aaronmlucas/CSE3341/Project3_Interpreter/README.md

 ## Name: Aaron Lucas

-This zip contains the second project for CSE 3341.
+This zip contains the third project for CSE 3341.
 In this project, I was tasked with creating an interpreter for the same fictional language (Core) used in project 1 and 2.
 This project is built on top of the work produced in Project 1 and 2.
 As such, a couple files are borrowed from it and are included in this zip.
 Similar to the previous project, many files were provided by the instructor which were *mostly* unedited.

 ## The files provided or borrowed from previous projects